 Understand the basic principles of third-party reimbursement for prescription drugs and define commonly used reimbursement terminology.

 Evaluate the financial impact of third-party reimbursement on the pharmacy using an average net profit comparison, a differential analysis, and a pro forma analysis.

 Identify the broad range of factors that a pharmacy manager should consider when evaluating a third-party contract.

 Discuss issues related to third-party reimbursement for prescription drugs.

 Natalie Hawkins, the pharmacy manager at Good Service Pharmacy in Tipton, IA, is concerned because she has been losing Better Health Medicare Part D plan patients to other pharmacies which are part of the Better Health preferred pharmacy network.
 If patients go to a preferred pharmacy, they can save $15 per prescription per month in copayments so there is a strong incentive for patients to choose preferred pharmacies.
 She opens her mail and sees that Better Health Medicare Part D has sent a new contract wherein she can now join the preferred network.
 Under the contract, her pharmacy has an opportunity to join Better Health’s preferred pharmacy network but reimbursement rates will be lower.
 Alternatively, they can keep the current reimbursement rate and remain a non-preferred pharmacy, but risk continuing to lose Better Health patients.
 The new contract also has direct and indirect remuneration (DIR) fees that are based on the pharmacy’s performance.
-For this contract, performance is defined using a combination ...
+For this contract, performance is defined ...